franchsli/portfolio/README.md

 3. Write the languages used in the project flex-inline paragraphs.
 4. (DONE)
 5. Wrote the About Me in the Lorem ipsum.
-6. Make a sticky or fixed sidebar.
+6. Make a sticky or fixed sidebar or make the current navbar not being in the way when going to sections.